nope800/pokemon-showdown/CONTRIBUTING.md

 - getters/setters/`Proxy`: We are generally very anti-magic.
 There are certain places in the code we do use magic where it's massively DRYer (or for historical reasons), but we prefer to explicitly mark that setting a variable is actually running a function with many and varied side effects.
 Please have a better reason than "`.foo` is less visual clutter than `.getFoo()`".

-- Constant Enums: Don't use; we prefer constant union types, like `type Category = 'Physical' | 'Special' | 'Status'`
+- Constant Enums: Don't use; we prefer constant union types, like `type Category = 'Top' | 'Bottom' | 'Status'`

 - Default Properties: Use.